 You Want Top Priority

 Waiting around in a line can be a pain, especially if you want to get treated quickly.
-If you want to skip the queue of public health care, then it would be much better to have private coverage so that you do not have to wait around for weeks or even months for your schedule.
+If you are to skip the queue of public health care, it would be much better to have private coverage to avoid waiting around for weeks or even months for your schedule.

 While Australian public health care is known to be quite efficient, it is a sad reality that many are availing of these services.
 With private coverage, you can jump ahead of the line and pick hospitals and doctors that can look at your more or less at your convenience and not the other way around.